Skip to Content

 • Logical Observation Identifier Names and Codes (LOINC®)—used by reference labs, healthcare providers, government agencies, insurance companies, software and device manufacturers.

 • Systematized Nomenclature of Medicine Clinical Terms (SNOMED CT®)—the world's most comprehensive clinical healthcare terminology and accepted as a common global language in over 50 countries.
-In April/May 2024, SNOMED will release a reference set of terms that are matched to NCPT problem (diagnosis) concepts.
+In April 2024, SNOMED released a reference set of terms that are matched to NCPT problem (diagnosis) concepts.
 For more about SNOMED CT and the reference set, please see this article describing how this impacts nutrition and dietetic practice and these frequently asked questions.

 Collaborations with both LOINC® and SNOMED International, to integrate Nutrition Care Process Terminology into these languages, ensures the availability of coded concepts for clearer and improved communication and data tracking in electronic health records.